zzzlyzzsq/IMAR-C/README.md

 * ask to the person to confirm its activity;
 * make a decision with regard to the probability of the activity.

+## Activities
-## Activities (for the moment it had to be learn in a 2-second video)
+For the moment the activities had to be recorded in a 2-second video (our video analysis programm is too long).
 	- applaud
 	- fall
 	- walk